Access Intelligence

 You can track least privilege violations, anomalies, and non-standard configurations by marking a Saved Query as a risk and setting a risk level.
 You can write your own queries to define potential exploits and access control risks, or use out-of-the-box saved queries.

-The Analysis page provides utility search interfaces for specific tasks like constructing Segregation of Duty queries and reviewing Group and Role assignments.
+The Analyze page provides utility search interfaces for specific tasks like reviewing Group and Role assignments.
 For example, you can find all users belonging to a group, all users that can assume a role, or review all group/role access for a single user.

-Comparison is most useful after you have created a baseline profile (such as an engineering_profile
+Comparison is most useful after you have created baseline profiles (such as an engineering_profile

-Okta User ) with the appropriate level of access.
-You can then compare other users to the baseline to see how group and resource access varies from the established norm.
+Okta User or a standardized AWS IAM Role) with the appropriate level of access.
+You can then compare other users or roles to the baseline to see how group and resource access varies from the established norm.